marcosortiz/iot-water-tank-workshop/docs/instructions/0-getting-started.md

 TODO: Marcos will add documentation.

 ### 4 - Water Tank Edge Device Access
-TODO: Marcos will add documentation.
+TODO: Jon will add documentation.
 Do we even need this?

 ---
 [Next: Lab 1 - Connecting to AWS IoT Core](1-connecting-wt-iot-core.md)